borumv/obsidian-vault/KW/KB/English/Interview preparing.md

 These questions are used to figure out what kind of worker you are and how you can cope with different situation

+**What to say if you don't know what to say**
+*Well, I can't recall the situation like that at this moment, but it seems to me that...*
+*I think, I've definitely had some situation like this, give me a sec to recall* *It seems to me that I've never had smth like this on my plate* *Should this situation be connected with work experience only?*

+## Motivation
+- What project would you like to work on?
+- What is important for you&
+- If you could create your own project, what would it be?
+- How do you see your personal and professional development path?

 Parent: [[📙MOC - English]]